outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

    ```
    # listeners = listener_name://my.host.name:port

-   # two sockets on LAN and public IPs
-   listeners=PLAINTEXT://192.168.1.100:9092,SSL://12.34.56.78:9092

-   # bound to all interfaces
-   listeners=INTERNAL://0.0.0.0:9092
-   # bound to default interface
-   listeners=EXTERNAL://:9093
    ```

    Specify hostname as '0.0.0.0' to bind to all interfaces.
-Leave hostname empty to bind to the default interface.
+Leave hostname empty to bind to the *default* interface.
 A hostname can be resolved to multiple IPs to do load balance.
-If this directive is not set, it defaults to 'PLAINTEXT://0.0.0.0:9093'.
+If this directive is not set, it defaults to 'PLAINTEXT://0.0.0.0:9092'.

    A listener should be mapped to a security protocol by its name for connection authentication, and thus often named after a security protocol: